linkeddatacenter/kees/README.md

 - a time slot for the data inference (**reasoning window**)
 - a time slot to access the Knowledge Base and answering to questions  (**teaching window**)

 KEES workflow is a continuous integration process.
-A guard can prevent user to query the knowledge base only in the teaching windows.
+A guard SHOULD allow user to query the knowledge base only in the teaching windows.

 ## RDF Store requirement